Charles Wardle: 1992–1997

-1997 - 2001
+1997–2001

-After the 1997 general election Wardle re-joined the Public Accounts Committee; with a member of the Defence Select Committee he attended a Moscow conference with senior Russian military personnel to discuss budgetary control of military field operations; he was part of a Parliamentary delegation to the US Senate, the IMF and the Federal Reserve; spoke for the Conservative Party in the Czech Republic; visited Taipei as a guest of the Taiwanese Government; was an Evelyn Wrench Fellowship speaker for the English Speaking Union in the USA; and gave lectures to the Civil Service College.
+After the 1997 general election, Wardle re-joined the Public Accounts Committee.
+With a member of the Defence Select Committee he attended a Moscow conference with senior Russian military personnel to discuss budgetary control of military field operations; he was part of a Parliamentary delegation to the US Senate, the IMF and the Federal Reserve; spoke for the Conservative Party in the Czech Republic; visited Taipei as a guest of the Taiwanese Government; was an Evelyn Wrench Fellowship speaker for the English Speaking Union in the US; and gave lectures to the Civil Service College.

 In January 2000 Wardle was re-adopted unanimously by his constituency association for the next general election expected the following year.
 In April 2000, however, he informed his association executive that with great personal regret he and his wife had changed their minds about continuing for another Parliament because he needed to revert to his business career to make long-term financial provision after serious illness in their family.

 In July 2000 the Bexhill and Battle constituency association interviewed for a new Parliamentary candidate for the next election, having asked Wardle to comment on their list of 186 applicants.
 Wardle wrote congratulating his successor, but in November 2000 a group of Wardle's senior local Conservative supporters voiced concern about the new candidate's recent employment in Moscow and the origins of money he had obtained offshore.

 Without the Conservative whip at the close of his 18-year Parliamentary career for persisting with questions about Greg Barker’s Russian activities, after the dissolution of Parliament Wardle was approached by Nigel Farage with whom he had no previous contact whatsoever.
 He met Farage who decided at the last minute to stand in Bexhill and Battle.
 During Farage’s campaign Wardle told the local press: "I am a Conservative who has decided to lend my support to Farage at this election".

-During the 2001-05 Parliament Wardle was invited to discuss immigration controls with Tony Blair.
+During the 2001–2005 Parliament Wardle was invited to discuss immigration controls with Tony Blair.
 He discussed technical issues of immigration control, notably the growing problem of illegal overstayers, with three of Blair's Home Secretaries.
 At the 2005 general election he attended a press conference to demolish a far-fetched Opposition claim that more than 200 UK ports of entry would be manned for immigration control.

 Since he left Parliament in 2001 Wardle has not been a member of any political party.
 From time to time he is consulted on immigration controls.
 He voted Leave in the 2016 referendum.

 Personal life

-Charles and Lesley Wardle live at Whitehall Court, London SW1 with a second home at Cranbrook, Kent.
+Charles and Lesley Wardle live in Cranbrook, Kent.
 Their daughter, Dr Sarah Wardle is an academic and poet with five collections of poetry published by Bloodaxe Books.

 Wardle is a member of the Travellers Club and the Farmers Club.
+He is a member of The Pilgrims and is a Fellow of the Royal Geographical Society.